 The World Health Organization (WHO) is an independent UN specialised agency with 194 member countries.
 The organisation is governed democratically by the Executive Board and the World Health Assembly, which selects the Director-General based on nominations from the member states.

 One of the World Health Organization’s strengths is its democratic structure, which is crucial in bringing member states together to address global public health problems and develop strategies and initiatives that transcend political dividing lines.
-The member states have different political and economic interests, but have nonetheless managed to reach agreement on many important public health issues, including international health regulations to prevent the spread of infection across national borders (1) and the Framework Convention on Tobacco Control (2).
+The member states have different political and economic interests, but have nonetheless managed to reach agreement on many important public health issues, including international health regulations to prevent the spread of infection across national borders (

 In order for the new programme to work, the member states must have confidence that the World Health Organization will succeed in this endeavour.
-It is the member states that must provide sufficient funding – for example to the USD 100 million Contingency Fund for Emergencies, which is still significantly underfunded (12).
-There are signs that in recent years the organisation has managed to amass knowledge and experience that enable it to respond effectively to major disasters.
-For example, authorities and partner organisations called attention to its valuable work in connection with the earthquake in Nepal in April 2015 (13).
+It is the member states that must provide sufficient funding – for example to the USD 100 million Contingency Fund for Emergencies, which is still significantly underfunded (

 Countries with the greatest need